Online grocer: Market size and share

+In the United States in 2022, 47% of people used online grocers, including 2% of people who used online grocers as their exclusive grocery provider.
+The market size in the U.S. in 2022 was $42.8 billion.
+Walmart was the largest online grocer in the US that year with 27.6% of market share, followed by Amazon.com / Whole Foods Market at 21% and Kroger at 10%.

 Impact on the environment

 Online grocery stores may allow facilitating local food which may reduce the environmental impact of food transport.
 Small-scale farmers have been embracing digital technologies as a way to directly sell produce, and community-supported agriculture and direct-sell delivery systems are on the rise during the coronavirus pandemic.
 Furthermore, weekly grocery deliveries can be a better choice than individual trips to a store.

 Some online grocery stores have a goal of supporting the production and sale of fresh, organic, locally grown, sustainable foods.

 Data and online grocers

 The biggest advantage that online grocers have vis-a-vis brick-and-mortar store is more accurate data.
 Online grocers can use AI and machine-learning models to provide a more personalized experience for their customers.
 There are four main ways to utilize data for online grocers: creating smart shopping lists, personalizing discounts, personalizing the way items are shown to users, and providing contextualized recommendations.
 All these are intended to increase up-selling and cross-selling options as well as increase the customer's lifetime value.